Excel 365 New Functions Training Course

 Course Overview

-The new calculation engine introduces a new type of function, Dynamic Arrays.
+The new calculation engine introduces the new type of formula, Dynamic Arrays.
 We can do calculations that we’d never even thought about doing before, because now you can easily work with multiple values at the same time in a formula.
 Dynamic Arrays solve some very tricky problems in Excel formulas and fundamentally change the way our worksheets are designed and constructed.

 Excel 365 New Functions Five Key Topics